‘The Great Compromiser’: The Forgotten Legacy of Henry Clay

 In his old age, as he battled once again to bring opponents together in the Compromise of 1850, Clay gave us the heart of his credo: “I go for honorable compromise whenever it can be made.
 Life itself is but a compromise between death and life, the struggle continuing throughout our whole existence, until the great Destroyer finally triumphs.
 All legislation, all government, all society, is formed upon the principle of mutual concession, politeness, comity, courtesy; upon these, everything is based. … Compromise is peculiarly appropriate among the members of a republic, as of one common family.”

 Just as strong was his devotion to the Union.
-Even some who opposed him politically recognized Clay’s love for the American Republic.
+Even some who opposed Clay politically recognized his love for the American Republic.
 In the same eulogy cited earlier, Abraham Lincoln, who regarded Clay as one of his exemplars, quoted at length from a eulogy written in a journal politically opposed to Clay.
 It included this pertinent observation: “As on a question of liberty, he knew no North, no South, no East, no West, but only the Union, which held them all in its sacred circle.”

 Henry Clay "Faithful Even Unto Death" memorial ribbon, circa 1852.
 Cornell University Collection of Political Americana, Cornell University Library.
 (Public Domain)

-In his 2024 article “America, It Seems More and More, Could Use a Politician Like Henry Clay Again,” Glenn W. Lafantasie notes, “Clay was committed not only to the principle of compromise but also to the idea of Union.
+In his 2024 article “America, It Seems More and More, Could Use a Politician Like Henry Clay Again,” Glenn W. Lafantasie notes: “Clay was committed not only to the principle of compromise but also to the idea of Union.
 Yet, like many Westerners (including Abraham Lincoln) and Americans in general, Clay’s adherence to the Union came less from an ideological commitment to Union as a political idea and more from a visceral, emotional love for the Union as a unique thing in the world.
 Nowhere else in the world could such a federation of separate provinces (practically nations in their own right) be found.
 At the simplest level, the Union was something historical and something tangible, something to be loved with one’s heart, not with one’s head.”

 To love our country with our hearts and to aim for unity by way of “mutual concession, politeness, comity, courtesy”: these lessons from Henry Clay are worth remembering in our present age of division and rancor.